ATR's - Average True Range

 “If you don’t know where you are going, any road will get you there.” —Lewis Carroll

 Target Traders ALWAYS know where they are going.
 We never make an entry without knowing the exit.
-The ATR is indispensible in planning an executable trade setup to a target that has a high statistical probablity of being hit within the ATR of the currency today.
+The ATR is indispensable in planning an executable trade setup to a target that has a high statistical probability of being hit within the ATR of the currency today.
 The ATR changes everyday @ 5PM New York Time.
 You have to know what time that is in your time zone.
 Here's an Every Time Zone Converter.

 Here are some examples all taken the same day and you will see that when the currency had fulfilled its ATR they stopped dead.
 Wouldn't you like to know with this kind of accuracy where the currency might go TODAY?
 Click the graphic to open and hit the Esc key to come back.